 Well Court is a set of tenement flats built in the 1880s and featuring a large communal courtyard near the Water of Leith.
 It was restored about a decade ago and is now open to the public.

 This quieter neighbourhood also has streets lined with boutique stores and little coffee shops.
-It’s a quaint neighbourhood that should appeal to those wanting to experience the local culture.
+It’s a quaint neighbourhood to stay that should appeal to those wanting to experience the local culture.

 Recommended hotel in Dean Village